 The Village participates in the public entity risk pool administered by the Florida League of Cities, Inc. for general/professional liability, property, health insurance and workers compensation.
 The Village pays an annual premium for these insurance programs.
 Participation in this risk pool is non-assessable.
-There were no significant reductions in insurance coverage since the inception of the Village nor were there any settlements that exceed insurance coverage amounts for the fiscal year ended September 30, 2019.
+There were no significant reductions in insurance coverage since the inception of the Village nor were there any settlements that exceed insurance coverage amounts for the fiscal year ended September 30, 2020 or the prior three years.

-The Florida League of Cities, Inc. published financial report for the year ended September 30, 2019 can be obtained from the Florida League of Cities, Inc., Public Risk Service, 135 East Colonial Drive, Orlando, Florida 32801.
+The Florida League of Cities, Inc. published financial report for the year ended September 30, 2020 can be obtained from the Florida League of Cities, Inc., Public Risk Service, 135 East Colonial Drive, Orlando, Florida 32801.